 - Barber and Hair Salons (restrictions)

 - Bars and Nightclubs not serving a meal with drinks outdoors

 Where does this apply?

-This is in effect in Cathedral City and throughout the State of California.
+This is in effect in Cathedral City and Riverside County.

 Why are we doing this?

 This is a critical intervention to reduce harm from the spread of the coronavirus in the State of California.
 This is a mandatory order.
 Now is the time to do everything we can to prevent the situation from getting much worse in a matter of days or weeks.
 While this news may seem alarming, it is a necessary step to prevent a worsening situation.
 The patterns of the virus around the world, and in our state, tell us that moving right now to maximize social distancing and restrict people gathering is the best way to fight the virus and save lives.

 Is this mandatory or is it just guidance?

 It is mandatory.
 This is a legal order issued under the authority of California law.
 You are required to comply, and it is a misdemeanor crime not to follow the order.
 All persons, businesses, and other entities are required to comply if they do not fall within the exceptions that are specified in the order.